 The family has so efficiently adapted to silence, relying almost exclusively on sign language to communicate.

-The silence in this film communicates so much, far more than dialogue ever could.
-In fact, so much so that even the viewer is afraid to make any noise while watching.
+The silence in this film communicates so much.
+Far more than dialogue ever could.
+In fact, even the viewer is afraid to make any noise while watching.

 It is so much more than a horror film